PacktPublishing/Web-API-Development-with-ASP.NET-Core-8/samples/chapter18/Aspire/README.md

 * EntityFrameworkCore**: EF Core is used to access the database.

-* **xUnit, Moq, and Shouldly**: These packages are used to write tests.
-Shouldly is similar to FluentAssertions, which we introduced in _Chapter 9_.
+* **xUnit, Moq, and Shouldly**: These packages are used to write tests. ``Shouldly`` is similar to ``FluentAssertions``, which we introduced in _Chapter 9_.

 These packages are mature and well maintained by the community, so you can use them with confidence.
-This template provides a Todo management application as an example.
+This template provides a ``Todo`` management application as an example.
 It also has a basic role-based authorization system.
 You can use this template as a starting point to build your own applications.

 To use this template, you can install the template using the following command: